man-group/sparrow/docs/source/array.md

 iterators are not provided, for performance reasons.
 Instead, a method for visiting the array and apply an algorithm to the undelying typed array is provided.

+### Deep copy

+Copying an array always perform a deep copy, regardless of whether the source array owns its internal data.
+This reduces the complexity of the memory model when mixing views and arrays within layouts that have children.

 Array API
 ---------